 - Tough shockproof design for life in your rucksack

-3. Make memories with an action camera
+4. Make memories with an action camera

-In a nutshell?
-From hiking to island hopping, document your travels from your perspective
+In a nutshell: From hiking to island hopping, document your travels from your perspective

 One of the best ways to avoid post-travelling blues is by sharing all your memories with friends and family back home.

-Most are waterproof and shockproof – great if you’re heading off on an action-packed sports holiday where they’re likely to take the odd knock.
+Most are waterproof and shockproof – great if you’re heading off on an action-packed sports holiday where it’s likely to take the odd knock.
 Many film in Full HD and some even shoot in 4K.

-4. Share your travels with your smartphone
+5. Share your travels with your smartphone

 In the quest to unearth the most authentic, ‘Instagrammable’ destinations, our smartphones are key.